Netflix refuses to add disclaimer to ‘The Crown,’ despite pressure from the British government

 Vickers told The Post on Monday that adding a disclaimer was “the least [Netflix] could do.”

-Royal expert Richard Fitzwilliams said Netflix was “wrong” to refuse a disclaimer, adding that the decision would probably “affect the popularity of Charles and Camilla adversely.”
+Royals expert Richard Fitzwilliams said Netflix was “wrong” to refuse a disclaimer, adding that the decision would probably “affect the popularity of Charles and Camilla adversely.”

 On the official Clarence House Instagram page, which documents the work and life of Charles and Camilla, also known as the Prince of Wales and Duchess of Cornwall, scores of people have left comments under photos of Camilla, who married the future king in 2005, writing “Diana” followed by heart emoji and the words “Diana forever,” along with “Shame on you.”

-The duchess has also faced death threats, according to ITV, with British tabloids noting that online trolling has intensified since the fourth series.
+The duchess has also faced death threats, according to ITV, with British tabloids noting that online trolling has intensified since the fourth season.

-In September, Prince Harry — Charles and Diana’s youngest son — and his wife, Meghan, confirmed that they had signed an exclusive multiyear deal with Netflix to produce children’s programs, feature films and documentaries that “inform and give hope,” although it remains unclear how much the two will be paid to produce content that “unlocks action.”
+In September, Prince Harry — Charles and Diana’s youngest son — and his wife, Meghan, confirmed that they had signed an exclusive multiyear deal with Netflix to produce children’s programs, feature films and documentaries that “inform and give hope,” although it remains unclear how much the two will be paid.

 Read more: